Koo Hye-sun: As singer-songwriter

 In recent years, Koo has displayed her vocal talents through soundtrack releases as well as digital singles.
 In 2005, she released her first single "Happy Birthday to You" for Nonstop 5.
-In 2006, she released the track "Sarang Ga" ("Love Story"), which became the title song of Pure in Heart.
+In 2006, she released the track "Sarang Ga" ("Love Story"), which became the title song of Hearts of Nineteen.
 In 2012, Koo released her first self-composed soundtrack, titled "Fly Again" for SBS's Take Care of Us, Captain, which she stars in.

 Koo released her first album Breath in 2009, an album of new-age music which included her composed song for her friend and singer, Gummy, entitled "Around the Alley".
 She then released her self composed and written digital single "Brown Hair" in 2010, with the music rearranged by bossa nova pianist Choi In-young.
 In 2012, Koo released "It's You" and its music video.
 She not only wrote the music and lyrics of "It's You", but also filmed and edited the music video.

 In 2014, Koo released her 5th digital single "Happy", which is also a remake to Seo In-guk's song "Were We Happy".
 She released another self-written single titled "Must" the same year, which also serves as the soundtrack of her film Daughter.

-In 2015, she released a second album titled Breath 2, which serves as a follow up to her 2009 album Breath.
+In 2015, she released a second album titled Breath 2, which serves as a follow-up to her 2009 album Breath.
 The title track "After 10 Years 100 Years" is a remake of the OST from the film The Peach Tree.
 Koo held her first concert the same year.

 In 2016, Koo released the song "Written and Erased", which is a collaboration song of Koo with The Blind.
 On April 28, she released her first regular album And Spring that consist of 11 tracks including her singles "Stupid", "Brown Hair", and "It's You."

 In May 2022, Koo released Piano New Age Best Album on May 6, 2022.